Nicky Deuce

 Nicky Deuce is a TV movie coproduced by Nickelodeon and YTV film starring Noah Munck, which is based on the book Nicky Deuce: Welcome to the Family.
 The film was directed by Jonathan A. Rosenbaum and written by Art Edler Brown, Andy Callahan, and Douglas Sloan.
 It premiered on Nickelodeon on May 27, 2013.
+This is one of James Gandolfini's final appearances and his last onscreen work to be released in his lifetime; he died three weeks after this movie premiered.